cms-tau-pog/TauFW/PicoProducer/README.md

 ### Is the skimming step required ?

-No. Skimming is meant to reduce the file size by removing unneeded branches and/or events.
+No. Skimming is meant to reduce the file size by removing unneeded branches and/or events, plus store the nanoAOD files locally for faster access.

-You can also use it to add JEC systematics or
-[other neat stuff](https://github.com/cms-nanoAOD/nanoAOD-tools/tree/master/python/postprocessing/modules).
+You can also use the skimming step to add JEC systematics or [other neat stuff](https://github.com/cms-nanoAOD/nanoAOD-tools/tree/master/python/postprocessing/modules).

 ### How do I make my own analysis module ?

-Examples and instructions are provided in the [README in `python/analysis`](python/analysis).
+Examples and instructions are provided in the [README in `python/analysis`](python/analysis#Picoproducer-analysis-code).
 The simplest one is [`ModuleMuTauSimple.py`](python/analysis/ModuleMuTauSimple.py).
 This creates a new flat tree as output.
 Alternatively, you do analysis with nanoAOD as output, following